camilla-zhang/camilla-zhang/README.md

 Political Methodology | International Political Economy | She/her

 I am a 22 year old student based in New York City.
 Currently, I study Quantitative Methods in the Social Sciences at Columbia University.
 I recently received my undergraduate diploma from New York University, where I majored in International Relations and double minored in Chinese and Data Science.
-Now, I am learning statistical techniques and refining my programming skills to study female politicians and how they have contributed towards international development and international organizations.
+Now, I am learning statistical techniques and refining my programming skills to study preferential trade agreements and its effects on incumbent support

 🔭 Work and Academics: